EnviroDIY/ModularSensors/examples/EnviroDIY_Monitoring_Kit/ReadMe.md

 #### Select the Connection Type<!--! {#example_envirodiy_monitoring_kit_connection_type} -->

-In lines 31 and 32, select no more than one of the "bee" types that you will be using.
+In the configuration section, select no more than one of the "bee" types that you will be using.

 - Activate the modem you wish to use by _removing_ any slashes (`//`) before the bee module you will use.
   - The line should start with `#define`